0xPolygon/polygon-docs/docs/zkEVM/deployzkevm/step5-fullzkevm.md

-Continue with this deployment guide's **Fifth Step** where you configure the Prover and Services.
+Continue with this deployment guide's **fifth step** where you configure the Prover and Services.

 ## Edit DBs